wez/wezterm/docs/config/keys.md

 }
 ```

+The `action` value can be one of the [available key
+assignments](lua/keyassignment/index.md).
+Every action has an example that shows
+how to use it.

 The `key` value can be one of the following keycode identifiers.
 Note that not
 all of these are meaningful on all platforms: